English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Meaning:

-Not sacred or concerned with religion
+Not concerned with or devoted to religion

-Context examples:
+Context example:

-sacred and profane music / children being brought up in an entirely profane environment
+children being brought up in an entirely profane environment

 Similar: